We found 5 geriatricians who accept Blue Advantage Silver HMO 003 near Fort Worth, TX.

 Dr. Amity Smith specializes in family medicine and geriatrics (elderly care).
-Dr. Smith accepts Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
-She graduated from Louisiana State University School of Medicine in Shreveport.
+Dr. Smith attended medical school at Louisiana State University School of Medicine in Shreveport.
+Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Smith accepts.

 Conditions / Treatments

 Geriatrics is the subspecialty of internal medicine that provides primary care to older adults.
 Physical health tends to decline with age, and geriatricians work to manage such age-related concerns as chronic illness, frailty, multiple medications, and declining mental health to keep seniors as active and independent as possible.